Evaluating the Evaluator: Problems with SemEval-2020 Task 1 for Lexical Semantic Change Detection: Discussion

 \subsubsection{How many are enough?}

 The first issue is benchmark realism.
 The task does not ask systems to find changing words in the full vocabulary.
-It gives a small pre-selected target list of words per language, which were chosen by scanning historical dictionaries for hypothesized changes, then pairing them with manually checked for POS and frequency development.
+Instead, it gives a small pre-selected target list of words per language, which were chosen by scanning historical dictionaries for hypothesized changes, then pairing them with manually checked for POS and frequency development.
 The released test sets are correspondingly small: 37 targets for English, 48 for German, 40 for Latin, 31 for Swedish.
 Later work explicitly argues that performance on such small curated sets does not directly test whether a system can discover semantic change in realistic large-vocabulary settings \citep{umarova_current_2025, zamora-reina_lscdiscovery_2022}.

 The next issue lies in the statistical nature of the small test set.
-Recall that the test set contains only 37 words for English, 48 for German, 40 for Latin and 31 for Swedish.
 These small test set makes the evaluation process statistically coarse and potentially noisy.
 Small differences in reported accuracy or correlation may reflect sampling noise rather than robust differences in system qualities.

 In subtask 1, a correct identification of a single target, as either true negative or positive, changes the accuracy by 2.1--3.2 percentage points (i.e., \(1/n\), where \(n\) is the number of target lemmas).
 This makes performance differences look larger and more meaningful than they really are.
 For example, the difference between \(20/37\) (\(0.54\)) and \(24/37\) (\(0.649\)) appears substantial, even though it corresponds to only four lexemes.
-The worst-case 95\% margins of error or MoE (\(1.96 \cdot \sqrt{(0.5 \cdot (1 - 0.5))/n}\)) for the four languages are large, ranging from roughly 14.1 to 17.6 percentage points, with smaller test sets producing larger uncertainty.
-For example, for English (\(n = 37\)), the MoE is about 16.1 percentage points.
-Thus, if a model achieves 50\% accuracy, the observed score is statistically compatible with a much broader range of plausible true performance values, roughly 33.9\% to 66.1\%, under this upper-bound approximation.

-To illustrate the statistical noise induced by the small test sets in subtask 2, one can use a Fisher-style approximation for the uncertainty of rank correlations.
-After transforming an observed Spearman correlation \(\rho\) via Fisher’s \(z\) (\(z = 0.5 \cdot \ln((1 + r)/(1 - r))\)), the standard error is approximately \(1 / \sqrt{n - 3}\), which depends only on the number of target words.
-For English (\(n = 37\)), an observed \(\rho = 0.5\) corresponds to an approximate 95\% interval of about \([0.21, 0.71]\), showing that even a seemingly moderate correlation remains highly imprecise at this sample size.
+We could further illustrate this problem using the standard margin of error (MoE).
+For subtask1, the MoE formula would be: